-This tells you the percentage of patients who have had a urinary tract infection.
-These infections are associated with inadequate hygiene.
+This is the percent of patients that sustained a urinary tract infection.
+These infections are associated with poor hygiene.

 Appropriately Uses Anti-Psychotic Medication

-This is the percent of patients who were given antipsychotic medications.
-Antipsychotic medications are prescribed to patients for a variety of medical conditions, such as Alzheimer's or other dementias.
-Sadly, in limited situations, excessive reliance on these medications may indicate that a nursing home is using these medications to control patient behavior.
+This is the percent of residents who were given antipsychotic drugs.
+Antipsychotic medications are administered to residents for a variety of medical conditions, including Alzheimer's or other dementias.
+Tragically, in some situations, excessive reliance on these medications may mean that a facility is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents prescribed antianxiety medications.
-These drugs are generally used to treat residents suffering from anxiety or depression.
+This indicates the percent of patients given antianxiety medications.
+These drugs are typically prescribed to residents experiencing depression or anxiety.